Nabil-24-stack/Coterate-2nd/updated-prd.md

 ### 3.3 AI Integration

-#### 3.3.1 OpenAI Integration
+#### 3.3.1 Anthropic API Integration
-- Implement secure API communication with OpenAI
+- Implement secure API communication with Anthropic
 - Create structured prompts for design analysis and user insight processing
 - Process and structure AI responses for use in generation